+The number of people who use thunderclap proves the relevance of social media platforms today.
 This week, we endeavored to use Facebook Live for a client to cover the in office going ons during their biggest day: Registration.
 In this instance, for events that span March through June in 2017, most sell out within the first hour, if not minutes, from going online.
 This is day where their servers get taxed to the point of shut down because the flux like a late night Apple iPhone pre-order.

 The first day: We had a good number of live viewers for the Aero competition.
 Students were interacting, sharing what was and wasn’t working on the registration page, and and even touch base to confirm their registration since they couldn’t see the list with the slammed servers.